-What are Gardasil and Cervarix?
+What is Gardasil and Cervarix?

 Gardasil is manufactured by Merck, Inc., and promoted as a cervical cancer vaccine.
 According to official product information, “Gardasil is the only cervical cancer vaccine that helps protect against four types of human papillomavirus (HPV): two types that cause 70 percent of cervical cancer cases, and two more types that cause 90 percent of genital warts cases.”
 The manufacturer states that Gardasil is for girls and young women ages 9 to 26.